lnbits/fossa/README.md

 > **STAY TUNED FOR A WIRING HARNESS TO MAKE THIS PLUG AND PLAY AND YOU CAN SKIP TO STEP 2.**

 This method requires no soldering.
 We do this by using GPIO jumpers and terminal blocks.
-Forst, split the terminal block into a block a 3 (our LIVE terminal), and a block of 4 (our GROUND terminal).
+First, split a terminal block into a block a 3 (our LIVE terminal), and a block of 4 (our GROUND terminal).

 The wiring reference is as follows: